760ceb3b9c0ba4872cadf3ce35a7a494/ipd/README.md

 # ipd
-Parser for .ipd, an image format used in [iPod games](https://en.wikipedia.org/wiki/IPod_game).
+python library for parsing the ipd format, an image format used in [iPod games](https://en.wikipedia.org/wiki/IPod_game).

-# Example
+# example
-The following example reads an .ipd image and converts it to a PNG.
+read an .ipd image and convert it to .png:
 ```py
 from pathlib import Path
 import ipd_file